 • White onion – or sweet onion and yellow onion

 • Garlic – use fresh!
-Avoid substituting with garlic powder.
+Avoid substituting with garlic powder for best flavor.

 • Carrots